Referee

 The scorer must indicate the proper server order and correct any incorrect server.
 A scorekeeper's errors in service order are to be corrected when the fault is discovered, with no penalty to either team.

-A service order fault is punished by loss of rally or points scored if a team, prior to their service, has been correctly notified by the scorer, second referee or first referee, that they are out of order.
-If it is possible to establish the exact time of the fault, the points scored after the fault are cancelled.
+A service order fault is punished by a loss of rally or points scored if a team, prior to their service, has been correctly notified by the scorer, second referee or first referee, that they are out of order.
+If it is possible to establish the exact time of the fault, the points scored after the fault are cancelled for that team.

 Sitting Volleyball Rulebook